cavalen/nginx-workshop-cv/README.eng.md

 |---------|-----------|
 | ubuntu  | HelloUDF  |

-It is recommended to set the color quality to the minimum for better performance of the RDP connection.
+It is recommended to set the RDP "color quality" option to the minimum for better performance.

 | Windows                              | MacOS                            |
 |--------------------------------------|----------------------------------|